Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Maudsland had a median taxpayer income of $60,297 and an average income of $73,094 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is higher than the national averages of $53,146 (median) and $66,593 (average).
-Based on Wage Price Index growth of 9.91% since financial year 2023, estimated median income would be approximately $66,272 and average income would be around $80,338 as of September 2025.
-Census data shows household incomes rank at the 92nd percentile with a weekly income of $2,576.
-Income analysis indicates that 39.6% of locals (3,414 people) fall into the $1,500 - 2,999 weekly income category.
-A significant 38.9% earn above $3,000 weekly.
-High housing costs consume 16.8% of income, but strong earnings place disposable income at the 90th percentile.
-The area's SEIFA income ranking places it in the 8th decile.
+The median taxpayer income in Maudsland is $60,297, with an average of $73,094, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is higher than the national average, which contrasts with Rest of Qld's median income of $53,146 and average income of $66,593.
+Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $66,272 (median) and $80,338 (average) as of September 2025.
+Census data reveals household incomes rank exceptionally at the 92nd percentile ($2,576 weekly).
+Income analysis shows that 39.6% of locals (3,414 people) fall into the $1,500 - $2,999 category, reflecting regional patterns where 31.7% similarly occupy this range.
+Notably, 38.9% earn above $3,000 weekly, indicating pockets of prosperity driving local economic activity.
+High housing costs consume 16.8% of income, yet strong earnings place disposable income at the 90th percentile, with the area's SEIFA income ranking placing it in the 8th decile.

 Frequently Asked Questions - Income